 If you do not have an attorney to ask the questions at the prove-up hearing, the judge will assist and ask the standard prove-up questions.

-Fault will typically be proved by the court hearing evidence relating to adultery, cruelty, felony conviction and abandonment.
+Fault will typically be proven by the court hearing evidence relating to adultery, cruelty, felony conviction and abandonment.
 The court can hear witness testimony and can also consider hard evidence (e-mails, documents, print outs of Facebook posts, etc.).

 At any time can a parent change a minor child’s last name during a divorce in Texas without the other parent’s permission?